SharadaShehan/OnlineMarketplacePlatform/README.md

 - [System Attributes](#system-attributes)

 <h2 align="center" id="system-design">🔧 System Design 🔧</h2>
-The system architecture is composed of five core components: the front-end, back-end, database, authentication service, and storage service, all working in collaboration to meet the system's functional requirements.
+The system architecture is composed of five core components: the front-end, back-end, database, Identity Service, and storage service, all working in collaboration to meet the system's functional requirements.
 The implementation of these components, uses the following frameworks and services:

 - Back-End Services (Spring Boot)
 - Front-End Web (Angular)
 - Database (Amazon DynamoDB)
-- Authentication Service (Amazon Cognito)
+- Identity Service (Amazon Cognito)
 - Storage Service (Amazon S3)

 ### Back-End Services
-The back-end is built using the Spring Boot framework, adhering to a microservices architecture.
+- The back-end is built using the Spring Boot framework, adhering to a microservices architecture.
 The back-end logic is divided into three distinct microservices—`User`, `Product`, and `Order`—each responsible for isolating specific functionalities.
-These services interact with one another as needed. <br/>
+These services interact with one another as needed.
-Microservices are deployed on `AWS Elastic Kubernetes Service` (EKS), offering robust scalability and high reliability.
+- Microservices are deployed on `AWS Elastic Kubernetes Service` (EKS), offering robust scalability and high reliability.
 Each microservice is exposed internally within the EKS cluster via ClusterIP services.
-An Ingress service, managed by an Ingress controller integrated with the cluster, is used to route external traffic to the appropriate microservice based on URL path mapping. <br/>
+An Ingress service, managed by an Ingress controller integrated with the cluster, is used to route external traffic to the appropriate microservice based on URL path mapping.

 <p align="center">
 <img src="resources/backend_microservices.png" width="70%"/>